dmurraysd/Exchange-Open-Source-API-jersey/README.md

 APICLient.java, Authentication.java & ApiCalls.java main additions

+All API functions are created using jersey client

 Cert paths, security keys and application key must be set in APIClient.java

 Non-interactive login used